Skip to content

 You might import a cluster of concepts from an existing vocabulary into a local vocabulary project.
 There are a number of things you should do to indicate provenance of such concepts, and to support ongoing management of imported concepts, including:

-• adding a prov:wasDerivedFrom statement for an imported concept
+• adding a prov:wasDerivedFrom statement for an imported Concept

-• adding a rdfs:isDefinedBy statement indicating an IRI of a concept scheme where the concept is from
+• adding a rdfs:isDefinedBy statement indicating an IRI of a Concept scheme where the Concept is from

 • creating a skos:Collection, specifically for grouping concepts derived from some other vocabulary